Benjamin Leigh Smith: Eira

 By his fourth expedition, Leigh Smith's enthusiasm for Arctic exploration had advanced to the point that he had his own vessel—Eira—specially built.
 Eira was built at the Scottish shipyard of Stephen & Forbes at Peterhead as a three-masted, steam-equipped screw barquentine from 1879 to 1880.
 John and David Gray pioneered steam engine ships and the Eira was designed along the lines of the whaler Hope and Windward.
-At 125 ft long and 360 tons the Eira was seven feet longer and forty tons heavier that the Windward—built in 1866 with a 30 hp steam engine—but an otherwise close copy.
+At 125 ft long and 360 tons the Eira was seven feet longer and forty tons heavier than the Windward—built in 1866 with a 30 hp steam engine—but an otherwise close copy.
 The ship's hull was three feet thick and the bow had a thickness of eight feet.
 After launching the Eira was towed to Aberdeen where a 50 hp steam engine was installed.